Rules of Hockey

 Hockey is a very intense sport.
 Players are usually on the ice for only 1 minute at a time before being substituted on the fly.
 Changing the players is called a "line change"

-As the Puck is relatively small compared to a soccer ball and as hockey is played very fast, it's very easily to loose sight of what's going on.
+As the Puck is relatively small compared to a soccer and as hockey is played very fast, it's very easily to loose sight of what's going on.
 Which is why lights flash after a goal has been made, so that everyone knows a goal was scored.

 There is 60 minutes of ice time in a game, which are split into 3 periods.
 Between the periods, there are 15 minute breaks.
 The play clock stops when the puck is not on the ice.
 During stoppages, the players are usually substituted.
 Games typically take two and a half hours.